 Yes, yellow jackets are dangerous.
 They aggressively defend their nests, and they congregate in colonies of a thousand or more insects.
 Yellow jackets do not normally sting if they are unprovoked, but any aggravation or perceived threat can get them stinging.
 Wasp stings are painful, and they can cause an allergic reaction or death in individuals who are allergic to the venom.
 Yellow jackets are not like bees; they can sting more than once.

-To prevent yellow jacket invasions and to protect your family, here are a few tips for dealing with the aggressive wasps.
+To prevent yellow jacket invasions and to protect your family, here are a few tips for dealing with the aggressive wasps:

-- Cover food and drinks when outside.
+Cover food and drinks when spending time outside.

-- Use an aerosol insecticide to kill wasps looking to nest.
+Use an aerosol insecticide to kill wasps looking to nest.

 Cover any cracks, crevices, holes, and voids in the exterior of your home.